10Duke/cpp-sample/README.md

 ### Authenticating the user with QT

+IMPORTANT: If you change the URL-scheme used in OAuth2 callback URI (when you configure the callback URI in the OAuth2-backend), remember to change the scheme in the source code to match the new scheme.
+See the constant `CUSTOM_SCHEME` in `main.cpp`.

 The QT-part uses QT WebEngine as embedded browser.

 The demo registers a custom URL-scheme "tenduke" to the WebEngine (see `main.cpp`).
 All the action happens via